joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.3.5 =

+* Bug fix: Default values for screen options were not called.
+* Bug fix: Event count dots should not show in print view.
+* Bug fix: PHP notice if mc_id not set on single event views.
+* Bug fix: Documentation link led to removed page.
+* Bug fix: Modal help links should open in parent window, not within modal.
+* Bug fix: Search query sent to docs site should not be translatable.
+* Bug fix: JPG or GIF custom icons should be accepted.
+* Bug fix: Template attributes containing HTML stripped attributes in template manager.
+* Bug fix: PHP Warning when checking for private category property and object not defined.
+* Bug fix: Don't show admin grid view location dropdown if more than 200 locations.
+* Bug fix: Prevent large icons from overflowing custom icon list.
+* Bug fix: Fix display of custom icons in icons modal.
+* Performance: only run mc_create_tags() once per event.
+* Performance: cache whether icons are custom rather than inspecting directory for every icon load.
+* New filter: `mc_display_location_events` on upcoming event arguments for location screen.
+* Change: label My Calendar page in pages list.

 = 3.3.4 =